Finding Peace: Managing Emotions After Your Abuser's Death

 Guilt and the “What Ifs”

 Guilt is another common emotion, especially when you feel relieved.
 Society often teaches us that all losses should be mourned in a traditional way.
-But grieving isn’t about meeting expectations—it’s about coming to terms with your own reality.
+But grieving isn’t about meeting expectations, it’s about coming to terms with your own reality.

 You may also think, "What if they had changed?" or "Could things have been different?”.
 These “what if” thoughts can cause you to stay trapped in a cycle of grief that is more about mourning the lost potential than the actual person.
 It’s important to remember that real change should have come from this person and that they did not make that choice in life.
 Wishing things had gone differently is natural, but it doesn’t change the past.

-Finding Your Closure
+Finding Your Own Form of Closure

 Respect Your Healing Process